 As a participant in this research, your child is free to withdraw at any time without penalty.
 If your child chooses to withdraw, he/she will receive partial payment as described in the Payment for Participation section of this form.
-Your child is free to choose not to answer any questions or respond to any tests that he/she chooses without penalty.
-If your child withdraws or is dismissed from the study or if the vehicle owner withdraws the vehicle from the study, we will retain data collected before the withdrawal/dismissal, but delete any data collected in the interval between when we become aware of the withdrawal/dismissal and before we are able to remove the data collection equipment.
-If your child chooses to end participation in the study earlier than originally planned, we will need to schedule a time to remove the data collection system from the vehicle.
+Your child is free to choose not to answer any questions or respond to any tests that he/she chooses without penalty If your child withdraws or is dismissed from the study before their scheduled end date, or if the vehicle owner withdraws the vehicle from the study, you will allow us to retrieve the data collection system from the vehicle as soon as is feasible.
+Data that has been acquired to that point will continue to be used in the study.
 Your child will not receive any final payment due until we have removed the instrumentation from the vehicle.